manmanmano/Some_Python/README.md

 # PythonProBootcamp2022

-This repository contains some of my projects from "The Complete Python Pro Bootcamp"
+This repository contains some of my exercises/projects from "The Complete Python Pro Bootcamp" Udemy course